We'd like to define a nicer interface for our program. And while we could manage something

 f that can implement

-fmap and follow these laws can be an
+fmap and follow these laws can be a valid

 instance of functor.